jonnenauha/prometheus_varnish_exporter/README.md

 # Docker

 Scraping metrics from Varnish running in a docker container is possible since 1.4.1.
-I still don't have a easy, clear and user friendly way of running this exporter in a docker container, if you have any ideas open a issue.
 Resolve your Varnish container name with `docker ps` and run the following.
 This will use `docker exec <container-name>` to execute varnishstat inside the spesified container.

-    prometheus_varnish_exporter -no-exit -docker-container-name <container_name>
+    prometheus_varnish_exporter -docker-container-name <container_name>

+I still don't have a easy, clear and user friendly way of running this exporter in a docker container.
+For community efforts and solutions see [this issue](https://github.com/jonnenauha/prometheus_varnish_exporter/issues/25#issuecomment-492546458).

 # Grafana dashboards